vladperchi/BackgroundTasks/README.md

 - Any methods called in StopAsync should return promptly.

 However, tasks aren't abandoned after cancellation is requested—the caller awaits all tasks to complete.

+## BackgroundService base class

+BackgroundService is a base class for implementing a long running IHostedService.

+ExecuteAsync(CancellationToken) is called to run the background service.
+The implementation returns a Task that represents the entire lifetime of the background service.
+No further services are started until ExecuteAsync becomes asynchronous, such as by calling `await`.
+Avoid performing long, blocking initialization work in `ExecuteAsync`.
+The host blocks in StopAsync(CancellationToken) waiting for ExecuteAsync to complete.

+The cancellation token is triggered when `IHostedService.StopAsync` is called.
+Your implementation of ExecuteAsync should finish promptly when the cancellation token is fired in order to gracefully shut down the service.
+Otherwise, the service ungracefully shuts down at the shutdown timeout.

+## Consuming a scoped service in a background task

+To use scoped services within a BackgroundService, create a scope.
+No scope is created for a hosted service by default.

+The scoped background task service contains the background task's logic.
+In the following example:

+- The service is asynchronous.
+The `DoWork` method returns a Task.
+For demonstration purposes, a delay of ten seconds is awaited in the DoWork method.
+- An ILogger is injected into the service.

 ## Prerequisites